AdobeDocs/contributor.en/help/writing-essentials/markdown.md

 >* [Article 1](https://helpx.adobe.com/support/analytics.html)
 >* [Article 2](https://helpx.adobe.com/support/audience-manager.html)

-### UICONTROL, DNL, and DONOTLOCALIZE
+### UICONTROL and DNL

 All of our Markdown help content is localized using machine translation initially.
 If the help has never been localized, then we keep the machine translation.
 However, if the help content has been localized in the past, then the machine translated content will act as a placeholder while the content is in the process of human translation.

-**[!UICONTROL]**
+**`[!UICONTROL]`**

-During machine translation, items tagged with [!UICONTROL] are checked against a localization database for the appropriate translation.
+During machine translation, items tagged with `[!UICONTROL]` are checked against a localization database for the appropriate translation.
 In the case that the UI is not localized, this tag will allow the system to leave the UI reference in English for that particular language (ie. Analytics references in Italian).

 **Example:**